-Basis (Taxation) - Definition
+Basis (Taxation) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Marketing, Advertising, Sales & PR

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 Table of ContentsWhat is Tax Basis?How is Tax Basis Used?
 Basis as CostKey pointsExample of BasisAcademic Research on Tax Basis

 Though basis may have several meanings in the finance industry, the most commonly used is the one signifying the gap or difference between the price and costs involved in a transaction at the time of ascertaining taxes.
 This term refers specifically to tax basis or cost basis, and is considered using when tax experts determine capital gains or losses for income tax purposes.
 In terms of derivatives market, basis refers to the fluctuation between the spot price of a commodity that is to be delivered and the relative price of the futures agreement for the similar commodity that carries the minimum time duration until the maturity period.
 Basis can also be related to securities-based deals.
 It refers to the purchase price of security post commission fees or other costs.

 How is Tax Basis Used?